 Second, you can use these functions to supply Actions in a list for use by the Command method.
 This can allow you to perform more complicated sequences of file manipulation without relying on platform-specific external commands: that

 Chmod(dest, mode)

-Returns an Action object that changes the permissions on the specified dest file or directory to the specified mode.
+Returns an Action object that changes the permissions on the specified dest file or directory to the specified mode which can be octal or string, similar to the bash command.
 Examples: